 In August 2018 the Group agreed to amend the original farm-out agreement to deem Stage 1 of the exploration and appraisal drilling programme complete, thereby removing the requirement to fracture stimulate a vertical well and accelerate the programme into Stage 2 with a A\$15 million increase to the Stage 2 Cost Cap to approximately A\$65 million.
-Costs above the Cost Cap would need to be financed by the Group in accordance with their 30% participating interest.
+Costs above the Cost Cap would need to be financed by the Group in accordance with their participating interest.

-Originally the Group indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing delayed the completion of the drilling and exploration programme.
+Originally the Group indicated that it expected the work to be undertaken between 2016 and 2018, however the introduction of a moratorium on hydraulic fracturing delayed the completion of the drilling and exploration programme.
 In March 2018, the inquiry concluded its work with the publication of a Final Report and on 17 April 2018, the Northern Territory government announced they would be lifting the moratorium on hydraulic fracturing.
-Work recommenced in 2019, details are included in the Management's Discussion & Analysis for the year ended 31 December 2019 on pages 13 to 16.
+Work recommenced in 2019, details of current operations to date are included in the Management's Discussion & Analysis document for the year ended 31 December 2020.